 2.The database had to be nationwide and include parcels that even local governments had not processed.
 This would increase the parcel-level mapping reach of their parcel prioritizing project.

 3.The parcel boundary information had to come from a single, trusted source, as the nationwide parcel layer would be used as a major building block within the nonprofit’s GIS platform.

 ParcelPoint® from CoreLogic® met all of TPL’s Requirements for a Nationwide Parcel Dataset and considerably slashed the Protected Places Inventory project’s budget and timeline

-ParcelPoint is a robust and patented parcel dataset that has more U.S. coverage than any other source.
-At CoreLogic, we often refer to ourselves as our own best customer because the parcel dataset is a key location information component of our industry-leading Flood and Geospatial businesses.
+ParcelPoint is a robust and patented parcel boundary data set that has more U.S. coverage than any other source.
+At CoreLogic, we often refer to ourselves as our own best client because the parcel boundary data set is a key location information component of our industry-leading Flood and Geospatial businesses.

 Ms. Robertson recently told CoreLogic, “With the help of CoreLogic, the organization’s budget for adding parcel data to our PPI database was significantly slashed and took a single year to complete instead of the estimated five years.
 Plus, with over 4,500 completed projects in the PPI database, it’s not only easier to keep the parcel boundary information current, but entering new projects to the database takes 15 minutes when it previously took over three hours to add a single project.